Group of devices

 - Edit group option permits you to change the list of devices in the chosen group

-- Do not show in reWASD option will hide the group and add all the devices that were in it to the Blacklist.
-To use the devices again, go to Preferences — Blacklist, and remove the desired devices from it.
+- Do not show in reWASD option will hide the group and add all the devices that were in it to the Blocklist.
+To use the devices again, go to Preferences — Blocklist, and remove the desired devices from it.

 If one of the devices in your group is disconnected, it will appear greyed-out.
 Make sure to check all the devices in the group before applying the config.